Recent Posts

 Comics-Based Research Comes to Ottawa

 That’s right!
 When I am not skating the Rideau Canal I will be a lucky guest at Carleton Uni/ University of Ottawa giving a lecture and a workshop on comics based research, and promoting the work of CBR Lab.
-I look forward to seeing everyone there and having fun with art and anthropology.
+I look forward to seeing everyone

 The Traveling Carers in Higher Ed Exhibit Pops Up At Middlesex Uni